1712162/Path-Finding-Algorithm-School-Project/README.md

 ![Problem image](./image/problem.PNG)

 Beside that, there are some levels to finish this problem:
-* Level 1: Implementing only one searching algorithm
+* Level 1: Implementing only one path finding algorithm
-* Level 2: Implementing three searching algorithm and comparing their performances
+* Level 2: Implementing three pathfinding algorithm and comparing their performances
 * Level 3: Along the road, you also have to visit some points before you reach the goal.Implementing one algorithm in this situation.
 * Level 4: Implementing one algorithm in the situation where polygons can move around the map.
-## Searching algorithm
+## Path finding algorithm
 ### A* search
 ### BFS
 ### DFS